 Santa Cruz Budget-Friendly Sights

-Fish Market – This little outdoor market cross from Santa Cruz Brewpub is the best place to watch the fishing boats come in and sell their catch while pelicans, frigates, and sea lions battle for the scraps.
+Fish Market – This little outdoor market across from Santa Cruz Brewpub is the best place to watch the fishing boats come in and sell their catch while pelicans, frigates, and sea lions battle for the scraps.
 Most active in the mornings, but the vendors will be here until they sell out.

 Main Pier – This Y-shaped pier is where cruise and interisland ferry passengers disembark; you can also catch a water taxi across the bay for access to Las Grietas (see below).
 Take a walk down the pier at high tide or at night and look for blacktip sharks, golden rays, fish, birds, sea lions, etc.